 The meaning of each substantive grammar rule is given below by mapping the syntax to a value in the semantic domain.
 The value may depend on certain input values, themselves having been mapped to the semantic domain.
 The input values may have to obey additional constraints.
 The input domain(s) may be a subset of the semantic domain.
-Inputs outside of their domain result in a null value.
+Inputs outside of their domain result in a null value, unless that input is a singleton list, whose singlement belongs to the domain; in which case, the single element should be unwrapped and used instead of the list.